Fair Housing Act

-- Refuse to let them make reasonable modifications to the dwelling or common use areas, at the expense of the person with the disability, if it is necessary for that person to use the housing.
-(Where reasonable, the landlord may permit changes only if the person with a disability agrees to restore the property to its original condition when he or she moves.)
+- Refuse to let them make reasonable modifications to the dwelling or common use areas, at the person’s expense that are necessary for that person to use the housing.
+When reasonable, the landlord may permit changes only if the person with a disability agrees to restore the property to its original condition when he or she moves.

 - Refuse to make reasonable accommodations in rules, policies, practices, or services, if necessary, for the person with disabilities to use the housing.
-For example, a building with a no-pets policy must allow a visually-impaired tenant to keep a guide dog.
+For example, a building with a no-pets policy must allow a visually-impaired tenant to keep a service animal.

-Programs that are directly licensed under the Department of Human Services must follow enforced state standards that have been adopted to protect the health, safety, rights, and well-being of children and vulnerable adults.
-Programs serving people with disabilities are required to be licensed under Minnesota Statutes, Chapter 245A and the new Chapter 245D.
-245D is the umbrella standard for many of Home and Community Based Services (HCBS) waivers.
+Programs that are directly licensed under the Minnesota Department of Human Services (DHS) must follow enforced state standards that have been adopted to protect the health, safety, rights, and well-being of children and vulnerable adults.
+Programs serving people with developmental disabilities are required to be licensed under Minnesota Statutes, Chapter 245A and the new Chapter 245D.
+245D is the umbrella standard for many of Home and Community-Based Services (HCBS) waivers.

-New licensing standards were passed by the 2013 Minnesota Legislature under the new 245D and became effective January 1, 2014.
+New licensing standards were passed by the 2013 Minnesota Legislature under the new 245D, and became effective January 1, 2014.
 The change is part of a larger Home and Community-Based Services (HCBS) Waiver Provider Standards initiative to improve the dignity, health and independence of the people that are served.
 They were necessary in order for Minnesota to be federally compliant and provide consistent administration of licensing requirements.

-Although the regulations governing the different types of programs vary, the duties of the licensors are similar.
-Responsibilities of the Department of Human Services include: inspecting new and existing programs, monitoring compliance, providing technical assistance, conducting investigations of reported alleged licensing violations, issuing correction orders if appropriate.
+Although regulations governing the different types of programs vary, the duties of licensors are similar.
+Minnesota Department of Human Services (DHS) responsibilities include: Inspecting new and existing programs, monitoring compliance, providing technical assistance, conducting investigations of alleged licensing violations, issuing correction orders if appropriate.

-Basic support services include services that provide the level of assistance, supervision, and care that is necessary to ensure the health and safety of the person and do not include services that are specifically directed toward the training, treatment, habilitation, or rehabilitation of the person.
+Basic support services include services that provide the level of assistance, supervision, and care that is necessary to ensure the health and safety of the person, and do not include services that are specifically directed toward training, treatment, habilitation, or rehabilitation.
 They include:

 - 24-hour emergency assistance, personal emergency response

-- Companion; excluding companion services provided under the Corporation for National and Community Services Senior Companion Program
+- Companions; excluding companion services provided under the Corporation for National and Community Services Senior Companion Program

-- Homemaker; excluding providers licensed by the Department of Health under chapter 144A and those providers providing cleaning services only.
+- Homemakers; excluding providers licensed by the Department of Health under chapter 144A and those providers providing cleaning services only.

 - Night supervision